samadelmakchi/docker/nextcloud/README.md

-# Nextcloud, Nextoffice and Draw.io
+# Nextcloud & Nextoffice

-Install Nextcloud, Nextoffice and Draw.io using docker compose
+Install Nextcloud and Nextoffice using docker compose